-Greg Abbott announces Texas' first Border Czar amid surge of illegal migrant crossings
+Greg Abbott announces Texas' first border czar amid surge of illegal migrant crossings

-Veteran Border Patrol agent Mike Banks will serve as Special Advisor on Border Matters to the Governor
+Veteran Border Patrol agent Mike Banks to serve as 'special adviser on border matters to the governor'

-Texas GOP Gov. Greg Abbott on Monday announced the state's first-ever Border Czar to address the influx of migrants coming through the Southern Border.
+Texas GOP Gov. Greg Abbott on Monday announced the state's first-ever border czar to address the influx of migrants coming through the U.S.-Mexico border.

-Abbott tapped veteran Border Patrol agent Mike Banks to serve as Special Advisor on Border Matters to the Governor in response to the Biden administration's handling of the border crisis.
+Abbott tapped veteran Border Patrol agent Mike Banks to serve as "special adviser on border matters to the governor," in response to the Biden administration's handling of the border crisis.

-"For nearly two years, the State of Texas has taken unprecedented, historic action under Operation Lone Star in response to the Biden Administration's refusal to secure the border," Abbott said at a press conference on a border wall construction site in San Benito, Texas.
-"To continue doing what no other state in the history of our country has done to secure the border, I hired Mike Banks as the State of Texas' first-ever Border Czar."
+"For nearly two years, the state of Texas has taken unprecedented, historic action under Operation Lone Star in response to the Biden administration's refusal to secure the border," Abbott said at a news conference on a border wall construction site in San Benito, Texas.
+"To continue doing what no other state in the history of our country has done to secure the border, I hired Mike Banks as the state of Texas' first-ever border czar."

 AMID 2022'S MASSIVE MIGRANT SURGE, NUMBERS IN ICE DETENTION REMAIN LOW

-Banks, Texas Department of Public Safety Director Steve McCraw and Texas Military Department Major General Thomas Suelzer were present for Abbott's announcement.
+Banks, Texas Department of Public Safety (DPS) Director Steve McCraw and Texas Military Department (TMD) Maj.
+Gen. Thomas Suelzer were present for Abbott's announcement.

 "I am humbled to be selected by Governor Abbott for this opportunity," Banks said.
 "Protecting our nation’s border is something I have dedicated the last 23 years of my life to, and I am very passionate about it.
 I look forward to strengthening our relationships with law enforcement partners and the community, leveraging all that we can to further protect our great state of Texas and the United States."